 Why do I recommend it, then?

-Well, its location is amazing and the set up is just so fun and cool.
+Well, its location is amazing and the set up is so fun and cool.
 The other guests are all good fun, the music is great, and the food is just *chefs kiss*.
-You HAVE to get yourself here to order the Pljukanci C(roatian pasta) with truffles!
+You HAVE to order the Pljukanci (Croatian pasta) with truffles!

 Good lord, that meal was delicious.

 After your meal and a drink or two it’ll probably be getting dark.
-Now is the perfect time to head back to the port and buy a ticket for the next ferry back to Split (or maybe you booked in advance, you organised traveller, you).
+Now is the perfect time to head back to the port to catch the ferry back to Split, and round off your Split to Hvar day trip.

 On the ferry back try to get a seat in the indoor area as it’ll be chilly on the open deck.
-Plus, the ferry ride home is the perfect time to have a nap.
+The ferry ride home is the perfect time to have a nap.

 What to Pack on a Day Trip to Hvar from Split

 Luckily, I’ve already written a comprehensive list of everything to bring to Croatia.
 Out of these items, there isn’t anything extra you’ll need to bring on your day trip to Hvar from Split.
 There are a few things you should pack to make your life easier, though.